cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 ## Local Environments

-Wrangler allows you to set variable or secret keys locally.
-They only get used when you run `wrangler dev` and it is useful during development without the need to set the `[vars]` bindings in your `wrangler.toml` file.
+Wrangler allows you to set variable or secret keys locally without the need to set the `[vars]` bindings in your `wrangler.toml` file.
+The variables and secrets keys you set only get used when you run `wrangler dev`.

 You need to create a file called `.dev.vars` next to the `wrangler.toml` file (or in the current working directory if there's no `wrangler.toml`).